70 kg Premium Blacksmith Anvil, Cast 6150 Steel

 Dressing the anvil face:

 Dressing the anvil is done by rounding the edges using a flap wheel on an angle grinder, or hand files.
-And the round horn ground nice and even to remove cast marks and the black paint.
+And the round horn ground nice and even to remove cast marks and any imperfections from the casting.
 This dressing makes the anvil more useful, as forging with the sharp corners tend to pinch the steel and create cracks.

 These are cast from premium 6150 steel and should with minimal care be the last anvil you ever buy.